Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Atypical Depression.md

 Join a support group
 The simple act of giving and receiving support from others going through similar challenges can be very healing.
 Consider joining a support group for people with depression.

-Next steps
-Living with atypical depression isn’t easy, but know that you’re not alone, and the condition is highly treatable.